-Space Filling Empire: The Grik Empire controls, at least (the exact extent is unknown) India, southern Pakistan, Sri Lanka, the Persian Gulf and most of the eastern coast of Africa.
-Meanwhile the Dominion controls Mexico, Central America and and South America from what's Colombia in our world down tothe northern half of Chile.
-The Alliance is heading in this direction, controlling the Philippines, parts of Indonesia and Australia and most recently, Japan and the Hawaiian Islands voluntarily and Sri Lanka by conquest.
+Space-Filling Empire: The Grik Empire controls at least (the exact extent is unknown) India, southern Pakistan, Sri Lanka, the Persian Gulf and most of the eastern coast of Africa.
+Meanwhile, the Dominion controls Mexico, Central America and South America from what's Colombia in our world down to the northern half of Chile.
+The Alliance is heading in this direction, controlling the Philippines, parts of Indonesia and Australia, and most recently, Japan and the Hawaiian Islands (voluntarily) and Sri Lanka (by conquest).

-It now looks like North America has at lest two more countries one of which pushed the Dominion out of Mexico for a time and their rivals on their other border, plus there's another mystery faction with radio that may side with the Grik.
+It now looks like North America has at least two more countries, one of which pushed the Dominion out of Mexico for a time and their rivals on their other border; plus there's another mystery faction with radio that may side with the Grik.

-And one led by some Czechen guy that's north of Girk controlled India.
+And one led by some Czechen guy that's north of Grik-controlled India.